moby/moby/docs/sources/introduction/understanding-docker.md

  - **Improvements on speed and integration:**
  Containers are almost nothing more than isolated, secure processes.
  - **Lowered costs of infrastructure:**
- Containers are lightweight and heavy on resources compared to VMs.
+ Containers are lightweight and heavy on resources compared to virtual machines.
  - **Portable configurations:**
  Issues and overheads with dealing with configurations and systems are eliminated.